Article

 Conclusion

-This study demonstrated severe vascular remodeling of placental arteries, including severe thickening and fibrosis of the vessel walls, and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy.
-Although the narrowing of the placental arterial lumen alters the blood flow between the mother and the fetus, the newborns’ health in this study cohort was not significantly affected.
+This study demonstrated severe vascular remodeling found in the placental arteries of all women who tested positive for SARS-CoV-2 during pregnancy.
+Although the narrowing of the placental arterial lumen alters blood flow between the mother and the fetus, the newborns’ health in this study cohort was not significantly affected.

 The same research group previously reported 20 cases of prenatal fetal death in the group of 414 women infected with SARS-CoV-2 during pregnancy.
 This corresponds to a rate of almost 5%, which is significantly higher than the population average.
 Therefore, the authors emphasized that further studies are needed to determine the effects of placental vascular remodeling on neonatal well-being and development.